 What Is Elderberry?

 Elderberry is a dark purple berry from the European elder tree.
 Elderberry is part of the Sambucus tree, a flowering plant.
 The tree is native to Europe but also grows in different parts of the world.
-The berries are very tart and need to be cooked to be eaten¹.
+The berries need to be cooked to be safely eaten¹.

 Benefits of Elderberry

 The flowers and leaves have been used for centuries for pain relief, swelling, inflammation, and more.
 Also, the dried berries and juice have been used to treat influenza, infections, headaches, and dental pain in addition to acting as a laxative and a diuretic1.
 Although many studies have shown positive outcomes, keep in mind they also mention the need for more clinical studies to draw firm conclusions.

 Elderberry is high in nutrients:

 - Elderberry contains vitamins A, B6, and C.